techgaun/ex_mustang/README.md

 - `ExMustang.Responders.GMap` - gives you google maps search result for your search queries.
 - `ExMustang.Responders.Quote` - gives you random funny quote
 - `ExMustang.Responders.Slap` - slaps another user
+- `ExMustang.Responders.Time` - gives time on given timezone (without timezone, uses local timezone of machine ExMustang is running on)

 For Google Maps search, you have to set `GOOGLE_API_KEY` which has access to call google places api.